orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 ## Limitations

+- Embedding Form Builder with the JavaScript Embedding API is not supported ([#4483](https://github.com/orbeon/orbeon-forms/issues/4483)).
-The JavaScript embedding API has the same [limitations as the Java embedding API](java-api.md#limitations).
+- Additionally, the JavaScript embedding API has the same [limitations as the Java embedding API](java-api.md#limitations).

 ## See also